Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 Core Tracing supports both automatic and manual span propagation.
 Automatic propagation is handled using OpenTelemetry's API (when used in conjunction with the OpenTelemetry instrumentation package) and will work well in most scenarios when run in `Node.js`.

-For customers who require manual propagation, or to provide context propagation in the browser, all client library operations accept an optional options collection where a tracingContext can be passed in and used as the currently active context.
+For customers who require manual propagation, or to provide context propagation in the browser, all client library operations accept an additional options collection where a tracingContext can be passed in and used as the currently active context.
 Please see the [Manual Span Propagation example](#manual-span-propagation-using-opentelemetry) below for more details.

 ### OpenTelemetry Compatibility